smindre1/An_Introduction_To_Regex/README.md

 ## Summary

-I will be explaining Regex used in a Javascript enviornment with all declarations of variables and commands being in JS, however, the Regex notation itself is a universal language that can be applied to many different coding languages.
-By the end of this article, I hope you will have enough information to setup Regex Syntax in your own coding programs.
+I will be explaining Regex used in a Javascript environment with all declarations of variables and commands being in JS, however, the Regex notation itself is a universal language that can be applied to many different coding languages.
+By the end of this article, I hope you will have enough information to set up Regex Syntax in your own coding programs.

 ## Table of Contents